spalato/Mbo.jl/README.md

 Mbo.jl pkg> precompile
 ```

+The initial version of this code (up to `Mbo.jl v1.0`) was written for
+`julia v0.6`, which was never intended for long-term support.
+The current
+version of `Mbo.jl` has been updated to work with `julia v1.10`.
+For upgrading
+your scripts, see the [migration guide](migration_guide.md).

 Documentation
 ============
 The main element of this package is the `System` object, which contains all the